The debate between IEM Vs Earbuds has been going on for decades. While both offer the same functionality, they have their pros and cons.

 Many people assume that earbuds can be mistaken for low-quality IEMs.
 This assumption is not unfounded.

 Earbuds are usually included with your portable electronics (smartphones or MP3/4 players) and come as a gift.
 You can buy them separately, but your options are limited to low-budget solutions.
 There may be some exceptions to the rule.
 However, they should be considered exceptions.

 Earbuds don’t provide a high-quality audio experience listening.
 They can’t, especially when the majority of models are less than $20.
 Listeners will often attempt to compensate for poor sound quality by increasing the volume.
 This can prove dangerous.

 IEMs can cost hundreds to hundreds of dollars.
 You can still find IEMs that are cheaper or better than regular earbuds.
-However, IEMs can be purchased in any price range and can appeal to everyone – from audiophiles on a tight budget to severe audiophiles.
+However, IEMs can be purchased in any price range and appeal to all audiophiles, from budget-conscious to extreme.

 IEMs can also have multiple drivers.
 A dynamic driver handles the bass, but mids and highs are often provided with their balanced drivers.
 Sometimes, there are even several.

 IEMs can boast up to five drivers.
 You can see that the five drivers are more precise and clear than the ones found in most earbuds.